Soulaire Corporation logo

 How EECP Helps in Managing Type II Diabetes

-At Soulaire, the Enhanced External Counterpulsation (EECP) is used as a non-invasive treatment that utilizes inflatable cuffs to increase the amount of blood returning to the heart.
+At Soulaire Wellness, the Enhanced External Counterpulsation (EECP) is used as a non-invasive treatment that utilizes inflatable cuffs to increase the amount of blood returning to the heart.
 It has been primarily used as a therapy for angina, but recent studies have suggested potential benefits for managing Type II Diabetes as well.

 According to research, EECP therapy has shown promise in improving glycemic control in patients with non-insulin-dependent Type II Diabetes.
 The treatment works by enhancing blood flow and circulation throughout the body, which can aid in regulating blood sugar levels.
 One of the advantages of this EECP is its non-invasive nature, making it an attractive option for individuals seeking alternative treatments for managing their Type II Diabetes.